-All too often, patients end up severely or fatally injured due to the mistakes made by doctors, hospitals, and other healthcare professionals.
-While not all medical incidents are the result of negligence on the part of a medical provider, those that are the direct result of medical negligence can entitle you to compensation for your losses.
+All too often, patients end up severely or fatally injured due to mistakes made by doctors, hospitals, and other healthcare professionals.
+While not all of these incidents are the result of negligence, many are.
+The St. Augustine medical malpractice attorneys at Emerson Straw PL are passionate about helping victims and their families pursue fair compensation for their losses.

 A variety of incidents can give rise to medical malpractice claims, depending on the circumstances of each case.
 Some common examples of these incidents include: